Histology Special Stains: Connective Tissue (Online CE Course)

 Additional Information

-Author information: Tanisha N. Neely, HT(ASCP) is a freelance writer with a work history in histology, microbiology, and pharmaceutical research.
-Ms. Neely attended Indiana University where she earned a bachelors degree in arts & humanities from the School of General Studies and a Certificate in Histotechnology from the School of Medicine.
+Author Information: Tanisha N. Neely, HT(ASCP), is a freelance writer with a work history in histology, microbiology, and pharmaceutical research.
+She attended Indiana University, where she earned a bachelor's degree in arts and humanities from the School of General Studies and a Certificate in Histotechnology from the School of Medicine.
 She is a member of the National Society for Histotechnology and the Indiana Society for Histotechnology.

-Reviewer information: Diana Harrington, BS, HT(ASCP) is a histotechnologist at The Dermatology Center of Indiana.
+Diana Harrington, BS, HT(ASCP), is a histotechnologist at The Dermatology Center of Indiana.
 Since graduating from Indiana University, she has worked in various hospital laboratories as a medical technologist and histotechnologist.
 Her experience led her to teach IU students as a Clinical Education Supervisor and create the Histotechnology Program as Program Director for Keiser University in Florida.

-Course description: This course is the second in a series of courses that will explore special stains used in the clinical histology laboratory.
-Basic connective tissue staining mechanisms and classifying connective tissue elements will be discussed.
+Course Description: This is the second in a series of courses that will explore special stains used in the clinical histology laboratory.
+It will discuss basic connective tissue staining mechanisms and classify connective tissue elements.
 The material presented details the chemistry, diagnostic application, and staining protocols for special stains used to demonstrate connective tissue in samples.

 Connective Tissue Components